Fwang36/react-todo-interview/README.md

-# TODO Application for interviews in Sentry
+# TODO Application for interviews at Sentry

 - clone repo
 - `npm install`